AnthonyThomas20/Coding-problems/problem-1/README.md

 Case 1

+Sample Input

-> Input – defer
+> defer

+Sample Output

-> Expected Output – defer is a keyword
+> defer is a keyword

 Case 2

+Sample Input

-> Input – While
+> While

+Sample Output

-> Expected Output – while is not a keyword
+> while is not a keyword